cheeyeo/AWS_S3_PIPES/README.md

 * s3helpers - Helpers for S3 service

-The tests are located in the `tests` directory
+The tests are located in the `tests` directory.

 To run the tests:
 ```